 DUI / OWI Defense Attorney

-If you are facing an OWI in Wisconsin, the next steps matter.
-The state’s case often depends on the traffic stop, the investigation, and the testing.
-If any of those steps were done wrong, we can challenge the evidence.
+If you are facing an OWI in Racine, Kenosha, or anywhere in Wisconsin, the next steps matter.
+An experienced OWI/DUI lawyer knows the state's case often depends on the traffic stop, the investigation, and the testing.
+If law enforcement made mistakes during any part of the process, those errors may provide grounds to challenge the evidence.

-Racine Defense defends OWI cases with a trial-ready approach and routinely files motions to suppress evidence, including blood and breath results, when law enforcement procedures were flawed.
+Racine Defense represents clients charged with OWI and DUI offenses throughout Wisconsin with a trial ready approach.
+We routinely file motions to suppress evidence, including blood and breath test results, when law enforcement procedures were flawed.
+Our goal is to protect your rights, challenge weak evidence, and pursue the best possible outcome for your case.

 The Basics Of DUI / OWI Charges